JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/Death_The_Final_Frontier.md

 ## Your Answer Book?

 I used to have a colleague who kidded me about my study of _The Urantia Book_.
 When a tough moral or ethical question would come up in conversation he would ask, “What does Your Answer Book say about that?”
 Wouldn't it be convenient for students of _The Urantia Book_ if they could flip open the book and find answers to questions such as the morality of euthanasia spelled out in detail?
 But, like Jesus, the authors of the book refrain from dealing with such social questions.
 Suicide is brought up a few times, but usually only as an anthropological fact regarding past cultures.
-In the case of Judas's suicide, the authors say, “...this renegade mortal...committed the final act in the drama of fleeing from the realities of mortal existence-suicide.”([UB 139:12.13](/en/The_Urantia_Book/139#p12_13)) Note, however, that Judas was not a terminal cancer or AIDS patient trying to avoid a slow and painful death.
+In the case of Judas's suicide, the authors say, “...this renegade mortal...committed the final act in the drama of fleeing from the realities of mortal existence-suicide.”(<a id="a76_756"></a>[UB 139:12.13](/en/The_Urantia_Book/139#p12_13)) Note, however, that Judas was not a terminal cancer or AIDS patient trying to avoid a slow and painful death.
 They really don't address suicide under these circumstances, and their restraint is understandable.
 Any value judgment made might be in harmony with the mores of one age or culture, but not of another.

 > _Even if the authors of the book would condone euthanasia as a merciful way of relieving suffering, it might not help us decide the issues.
 It is our world, and ultimately our personal decision as to what will be acceptable in making these judgments._